Africa Oyé is FREE and open to all. We are delighted to welcome all our deaf and disabled festival-goers.

 Please note that our staff work part-time throughout the year but we will endeavour to get back to any queries within 5 working days.

-Please note: Our disabled access facilities are for the specific use of customers with permanent disabilities who may not be able to use other facilities.
+Please note: Our disabled access facilities are for the specific use of customers with long-term disabilities who may not be able to use other facilities.
 These facilities are regulated so that they are used by the people they are intended for.

 If you have any questions about the access and facilities at the festival, please email info@africaoye.com